yiisoft/form-model/docs/guide/en/pure-fields.md

 ## Applying theme

-To additionally apply theme, you can pass it as argument to a specific field's method (supported by both helper and factory):
+To apply a theme, you can pass it as an argument to a specific field's method (supported by both helper and factory):

 ```php